SobhanMoghimi/Android-Shop-App/README.md

 3. My Account : Seller's info.
 They can edit their inforamtion and also they can change password.

 ### Customer :
-1. Home : They can see all products and go into it's page by clicking on that.
+1. Home : They can see all products and go into their page by clicking on them.
 2. Categoey and Search : List of Categories and option to sort products by cheapest or expensivest and they can search the product by name and filter it by category.
 3. My Account : Customer's info.
 They can edit their inforamtion and also they can change password.
 ### Admin :